MXM and Wolf Cousins: Mid-'90s success

 In 1995, Herbie Crichlow who had already been writing with the team a couple years prior, began writing material with Denniz and Max for his debut album Fingers, which included the songs "Right Type of Mood", "Big Funky Dealer" and "I Believe".
 The basis of the album formed a working partnership between Herbie and the Cheiron team in the years to come.
 They also produced the song "Wish You Were Here" by Rednex, which reached number 1 in several countries around Europe and, therefore, became Max's first certified hit as a producer.
-This eventually led to Max leaving his band It's Alive to pursue a full-time producing career under Cheiron.
 Around the beginning of the year, Zomba welcomed then-unknown boy band Backstreet Boys and flew them to Sweden to record material at the studio.
 Three songs were recorded, one of these being their debut single "We've Got It Goin' On", produced by Denniz and Max.
 The song became a huge success and dominated European charts, peaking in the top 5 in several countries, and was only a minor success in the United States, peaking at a contrasting number 69.
-This led to most of the band's promotion being held in Europe.

 Alongside the artists mentioned, Denniz was reunited with Ace of Base when he had the chance to record and produce material with Max for their third album The Bridge and also with singer-songwriter Robyn on her song "Do You Know (What It Takes)".
 One of Denniz's dreams was to work with Michael Jackson, a dream at which he fulfilled with 3T's song "I Need You" with Jackson providing featured vocals.
 In 1996, Cheiron helped record album material for Papa Dee and E-Type and a few songs from Leila K's third album Manic Panic, including the hit single "Electric".
 Most successfully, Max and Lundin produced "Quit Playing Games (With My Heart)" by Backstreet Boys, which kickstarted the boy band's success in their home country of United States, despite the poorly received debut.
 Additionally, Denniz and Max produced NSYNC's debut single "I Want You Back", which became an instant sensation.
 In 1997, then songwriter Andreas Carlsson was hired to the team and began working with them on Denise Lopez's second album I Do.
-Cheiron also worked on other projects for Solid HarmoniE and Robyn, as well as Denniz and Max producing Backstreet Boys' song "Everybody (Backstreet's Back)", which was and currently stands as one of the band's most successful singles to date.